Cloud Pro

 Using AI agents in Slack

-Connect your AI agents to Slack for collaborative data analysis and team-wide insights sharing, here’s how:
+Connect your AI agents to Slack for collaborative data analysis and team-wide insights sharing, here’s how:- Select or create an AI agent in your Lightdash instance

 - Add the Slack integration in your organization settings